noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### defaults

-- defaults: helps reduce duplication
+- helps reduce duplication
 - apply to all frontend & backend sections that come after it
 - defaults cascade: i.e. you can group [defaults > frontend > backend] to create config types, e.g. one group for TCP layer 4 and another group for HTTP layer 7

 ### frontend

-- frontend: when using haproxy as a reverse proxy;
 - accepts incoming (external) requests: routes requests to backends
 - defines the IPs and PORTS clients can connect to

 ### backend

-- backend: fulfills incoming requests accepted by frontends
+- fulfills incoming requests accepted by frontends
 - each backend defines a group of servers to be load balanced

 ### listen

-- listen: combines _backend_ and _frontend_ sections into one
+- combines _backend_ and _frontend_ sections into one
 - only use for simple things (if any!)

 ### peers

-- peers: section for syncing multiple haproxy servers
+- section for syncing multiple haproxy servers

 ### mailers

-- mailers: section to configure mail notifications
+- section to configure mail notifications

 ### resolvers

-- resolvers: section to configure and setup DNS resolution
+- section to configure and setup DNS resolution

 ## configuration directives

 - statements to configure each section boundary
 - many overlap and cascade, e.g. the same directive in global > defaults > [frontend,backend] can be overridden

 ### security

-- maxconn: set the max # of connections; always set in both _global_ and _defaults_ section
+- maxconn: maximum per-process number of concurrent connections; always set in both _global_ and _defaults_ section
+  - Proxies will stop accepting connections when this limit is reached
   - in _global_ at the process level
   - in _defaults_ at the _backend_ or _frontend_ level
     - in which they share the total max connections set at the _global_ level